Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 ## What to fit it with (a question of ribbon cable)

-The GB mini flashable camera comes in two versions to fit any kind of cool existing shells.
-It is meant to be as versatile as possible.
+The GB mini flashable camera comes in two versions that fit any kind of cool existing shells.
+It is meant to be as versatile as possible. **The long board can be turned into a short board by simply breaking the PCB neck so I recommend ordering only this one as it lets you more shell options.**

 ![game boy camera flashable](/Images/PCB_type.png)

 The GB mini flashable camera in short version fits perfectly with the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a).
-With this shell, you can reuse the regular camera sensor ribbon.
+With this shell, you can reuse the regular camera sensor ribbon. **With the short PCB, use an horizontal JST connector as clearance is very low.**

-The "Longboard" version has a "neck" that allows mounting it in a regular Game Boy Camera shell with the regular sensor ribbon as well.
-If you change your idea, you can physically break the neck and adapt the PCB again in the [Camera+ Mini shell](https://ko-fi.com/s/a4d7bd649a). **The long neck must be populated with a vertical SMD JST connector only.**
+The "Longboard" version has a "neck" that allows mounting it in a regular Game Boy Camera or a [Game Boy Camera+ shell](https://ko-fi.com/s/9457d1cc6e) shell with the regular sensor ribbon as well. **The long neck must be populated with a vertical JST connector only.**

-Both versions come with pads for vertical and horizontal SMD JST connectors on the short part (before the neck).
-Be sure to solder the right connector on the right pads to avoid polarity inversion. **For the short PCB, whatever the shell used, I recommend to go with the horizontal SMD JST connector by default as clearance is very low.**

-**So, between all these options, I strongly recommend to order only the long board which is more versatile and will fit in any shell with the original ribbon cable**.

-In case you want to mount the **short PCB** in a regular camera shell or in the regular [Game Boy Camera+ shell](https://ko-fi.com/s/9457d1cc6e) (why not after all), you will need a **longer ribbon cable**, and that's where the pain begins.
+In case you want to mount the **short PCB** in a regular camera shell (why not after all), you will need a **longer ribbon cable**, and that's where the pain begins.
 **Aliexpress JST cables are much too thick and stiff for that task** (plus they are just crap) and you must order a genuine JST cable.
 The only known supplier for genuine cables is Digikey (with prohibitive shipping fees to Europe).
 Choose a [type B cable "socket to socket" ](https://www.digikey.fr/en/products/base-product/jst-sales-america-inc/455/A09ZR09Z/588181).
 The regular camera cable is [2 inches long](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H51B/6708551), so take at least a [4 inches one](https://www.digikey.fr/en/products/detail/jst-sales-america-inc/A09ZR09ZR28H102B/9972202).
 Digikey ribbon cables are just stiffer than the genuine cables but they can sustain the same amount of bending/torsion without loosing connection.

 Please follow the [building instructions from the original author](/Building_guides/build.pdf) (also given in next section) for PCB ordering options.
 Use [JLCPCB](https://passport.jlcpcb.com/) for ordering if you live in Europe.
 They offer VAT compliant services for European customers and very cheap shipping options.
 I typically got 5 boards ENIG finish shipped to France for 23€ in 2024.